Day 01: Flight into Paro from Delhi/Calcutta or Bangkok. Birding along the Pa Chhu.

 NIGHT: Yangkhil Resort, Trongsa, (2,200m).

 This morning we will gradually make our way through cascading waterfalls and more magnificent rhododendron and magnolia forests up to Yotong La Pass (3,425m).
 Our camping crew will be waiting with hot breakfast setup on the roadside, so that we can bird and breakfast at the same time!
-Some of species that are regularly seen here are: Chestnut-headed Tesia; Rufous-vented Yuhina; Black-faced Laughingthrush; Black-eared Shrike Babbler; Solitary Snipe; White-browed Bush Robin; Indian Blue Robin; Yellow-bellied Flowerpecker; Rufous-bellied Woodpecker and White-winged Grosbeak.
+Some of species that are regularly seen here are: Brown Parrotbill; Chestnut-headed Tesia; Rufous-vented Yuhina; Black-faced Laughingthrush; Green Shrike Babbler; Russet Bush Warbler; White-browed Bush Robin; Indian Blue Robin; Yellow-bellied Flowerpecker; Rufous-bellied Woodpecker and White-winged Grosbeak.

 This drive is considered to be one of the most spectacular in the Himalayas.
 From the Shelthang La Pass 3,600m, with clement weather, there are spectacular views of the magnificent Gangkar Puensum at 7,315m the world’s highest unclimbed peak.
 All around are stunning landscapes of the High Himalayas, auspiciously placed prayer flags, typical Bhutanese villages and spectacular temples – truly a magical land!
 We will stop and walk through the tranquil valley of Ura, the highest of the four valleys of Bumthang.
 Lying in the shadow of Thrumshing La, Ura is quite a prosperous village.